Hummingbird Duo Datasheet

 If you wish to use your own power supply to power the Hummingbird, connect it to the Motor Power port.
 The supply must be between 5V and 8V for the Duo controller to operate normally.
 Exceeding 8V may damage attached kit servos and motors, exceeding 10V will damage the Hummingbird controller.

 Hummingbird uses an Atmel Atmega32U4 microcontroller as its main processor, and also includes an ATtiny24A to control gear motors and hobby servos.
-Hummingbird comes preloaded with default firmware that allows it to work in USB-tethered mode with the CREATE Lab Visual Programmer, Scratch, and Snap!.
+Hummingbird comes preloaded with default firmware that allows it to work in USB-tethered mode with Snap!, Python, or Java.
 A bootloader allows the main firmware to be overwritten via USB (for instance, to load an Arduino program on the Hummingbird).
 It is possible to modify the bootloader or the ATtiny24A firmware by populating the ISP header and using an AVRISP tool to download new firmware.

 Hummingbird has four single color LEDs ports, and two tri-color LED ports.
 As the ports are designed to power LEDs, the board has built-in resistors to limit current to the LED elements.
 The resistor values are 140 Ohm for single color LEDs and the R terminal of the tri-color LED, and 110 Ohm for the G and B terminals of the tri-color LED.
 The resistors are sized to drive 20mA through each LED or each color element of a tri-color LED.
 The following schematics describe the on-board circuitry of the single and tri-color LED ports: